-We expect a slow-down in the bank's asset quality improvements.
-Co-Operative Bank announced in April that in response to unfavorable market conditions it had agreed an updated turnaround plan with the Prudential Regulation Authority (PRA), which includes suspending its plans to deleverage the remaining Optimum assets.
-While the bank is committed to seek opportunities for asset sales subject to improved market conditions, we do not see these plans materialising in the near term given an increase in uncertainty and weakening economic environment following the UK's decision to leave the EU.
+We now expect a material slow-down in the bank's asset quality improvements.
+Co-operative Bank announced in April that in response to unfavorable market conditions it had agreed an updated turnaround plan with the Prudential Regulation Authority (PRA), which includes suspending its plans to deleverage the remaining Optimum assets.
+While the bank is committed to seek opportunities for asset sales subject to improved market conditions, attempts to execute the sales in the near term will be further hampered by the more challenging operating environment in the UK.

-We assign an Asset Risk score of caa1 to reflect the downside risks in the non-core portfolio, pressures from the weakening operating environment as well as the execution risks inherent in the bank's transformation plan.
+We assign an Asset Risk score of caa1 to reflect the downside risks to asset quality stemming from the remaining non-core portfolio and the weakening economic environment as well as the execution risks inherent in the bank's transformation plan.